Narrating Through a Lens

 Despite it being a fresh and engaging way to present information, the video medium is comprised of multiple components that must be considered for the content to be successful.

 Before creating video content, it’s important to identify the audience demographic.
 It’s a fictive school of thought that video appeals to everyone as a mode of consuming information, albeit many prefer it in this digital age.
-Those brought up in the tech-savvy era are, of course, more receptive of digital assets like video; however, there may be older, more traditional members who may not want to consume video.
+Those brought up in the tech-savvy era are, of course, more receptive to digital assets like video; however, there may be older, more traditional members who may not want to consume video.
 Once the target audience has been confirmed, strategic content planning can begin.

 Creators of video content should consider the association’s vision.
 During the initial brainstorming and conception process, consider the following questions: